adlerweb/lenc-update/README.md

  * and [documentation](https://community.letsencrypt.org/c/docs/) for more info about usage of letsencrypt, or
  * you might be interested in reading my [hands on review on letsencrypt](http://www.mypersonalrocketscience.de/letsencrypt,/nginx,/primer/2015/12/05/my-first-review-on-letsencrypt.html).

-1. Have a directory `/etc/letsencrypt` and [create your ".ini" files](http://letsencrypt.readthedocs.org/en/latest/using.html#configuration-file) with all necessary settings to have your certificates processes in a unattended fashion, not requiring any manual intervention.
+1. Have a directory `/etc/letsencrypt` and [create your ".ini" files](http://letsencrypt.readthedocs.org/en/latest/using.html#configuration-file) with all necessary settings to have your certificates processes in a unattended fashion (see below for a sample), not requiring any manual intervention.
+1. Make sure your ini files do meet the following requirements:
+ 1. Your ini-files must be named exactly as the domain name requested in the ini file before the suffix.
-1. Make sure the ini-files do have a suffix of `.ini` or change the script configuration later on.
+ 1. Make sure the ini-files do have a suffix of `.ini` (or you have to change the script configuration later on).
+ 1. SAN certificates are not supported presently by lenc-updater.